Mortgages for seniors on Social Security in 2023

 When does it make sense to get a home loan as a senior?

-Many retirees and seniors are opting to have a mortgage instead of paying off their loan balance or buying a new home with cash.
+Many retirees and seniors opt for a mortgage instead of paying off their loan balance or buying a new home with cash.

 This can free up savings for other uses, depending on how long the loan will be around.
 Necessities such as food, transportation, and long-term care are among the highest expenditures for seniors.